dfyockey/RomanDigital/README.md

 ## Known Issues

+Widgets will likely stop running after an update because the update stops the TimeTickRelay service (see Permissions above).
+They can be restarted easily by just opening the main app or any widget settings activity, which may be closed at any time thereafter.

+After rebooting a device, the widget(s) will not start running until the app finishes restarting the relay service and then receives an ACTION_TIME_TICK from the system, which may be a couple of minutes.
+This delay is normal.

-As widget updating is currently implemented, text of a widget rotated between portrait and landscape may not be automatically resized until the next widget update, which may be up to a minute after the rotation.
+Text of a widget rotated between portrait and landscape may not be incorrectly sized until the next widget update, which may be up to a minute after the rotation.
 This is not an issue for devices that do not support home screen rotation or that are set not to rotate the home screen.
 It is also not an issue for any device having a UI/launcher rendering the device's home screen on which the widget is installed that notifies widgets when the device is rotated (e.g. Samsung One UI 6.1 and 7.0).

-After building and updating the app in Android Studio, a widget that had previously been added to the home screen may stop updating.
-It may be 'kickstarted' by simply opening and then closing the widget's settings screen.
+Also, text of a widget may appear incorrectly sized until the next widget update if a widget's settings screen is open while the device is rotated and closed after rotation.

+On Android 5.0, the widget(s) typeface cannot be changed.

 The 'Align to Divider' option does not correctly align the display when a variable width font is used.

-The RomanDigital app will run on a 5th Generation Amazon Kindle Fire, which is based on Android 5.1, but the widget will not.
-RomanDigital has not been tested on other Fire versions.

 ## FAQ (Foremost Anticipated Questions)

-> Q: "I just updated RomanDigital / updated Android / restarted my device, and now the widget doesn't work!
+> Q: "I just updated RomanDigital and now the widget doesn't work!
 How do I get it running again?"
 >
-> A: As of version 2.0.1, this should only happen when running RomanDigital on a device through Android Studio.
-The workaround to get the widget going again is to "kickstart" it by simply opening and then canceling a settings screen from any widget or from the app.
+> A: Open the main app or any widget settings activity to restart the relay service and thereby restart the widgets.

 > Q: "Why does the position of the divider change when 'Align to Divider' is selected?
 Isn't it supposed to stay in one place?"
 >
 > A: Yes, it's supposed to stay in one place, but the positioning was designed with the expectation of using a monospace font.
 Shortsighted of me, I know, but implementation for variable width fonts would be _really hard_.
 If you've changed a device setting effecting the font used, e.g. your system-wide font, to something that doesn't provide for monospace, then the calculated display position based on expected equal-width characters, and thus the divider position, will unfortunately be off.

-> Q: "There's no alarm feature, so why the need to set exact alarms?
-What's this got to do with an accurate time display?"
->
-> A: Android doesn't enable widgets to receive the ACTION_TIME_TICK intent broadcast through the system each minute.
-Setting an alarm for the exact time of each next minute at the end of a minute is the only straightforward way (that I know of) for the app's widget to know when to update the time display.

 > Q: "Will there ever be an alarm feature?"
 >